grafana/mimir/operations/mimir-mixin/docs/playbooks.md

     - Fixing this will require changes to the application code
   - `other`
     - Check both Cortex and memcached logs to find more details

-### CortexOldChunkInMemory

-_This alert applies to Cortex chunks storage only._

-### CortexCheckpointCreationFailed

-_This alert applies to Cortex chunks storage only._

-### CortexCheckpointDeletionFailed

-_This alert applies to Cortex chunks storage only._

-### CortexProvisioningMemcachedTooSmall

-_This alert applies to Cortex chunks storage only._

 ### CortexProvisioningTooManyActiveSeries